FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     ```
     Perfect.
 We are able to read values of characteristics.
 1. To see what we have received from BlueDuino, add this code `peripheral.setNotifyValue(true, for: characteristic)` into `for characteristic in characteristics {`.
 The code will now look like this:
-    ```
+    ```swift
     for characteristic in characteristics {
         print(characteristic)
         peripheral.readValue(for: characteristic)
         peripheral.setNotifyValue(true, for: characteristic)
     }
     ```
     Build and run the code.
 Then, go into IDE console and write a message for example *Hello*.
-Every time, when you press *SEND*, in the Xcode console you should see *Characteristic UUID: FFF1 ...
+Every time, when you press *SEND* in the IDE console, you will see in the Xcode console something like *Characteristic UUID: FFF1 ...
 Received*.
 1. To see what we have received, we need to decode the value.
 Into `extension ViewController: CBPeripheralDelegate {` add following code:
-    ```
+    ```swift
     func dataReceived(from characteristic: CBCharacteristic) -> String {
         guard let characteristicData = characteristic.value else { return "" }